ryanboldi/ryanboldi.github.io/_posts/2020-05-28-Persistence.md

 I let my genetic algorithm search through all possible 15 digit numbers to see how close I could get to the real record.

 This is the log after training for 50 generations.
-The Algorithm discorvers a solution with MP of 10 within one generation.
+The Algorithm discovers a solution with MP of 10 within one generation.
 ~~~
 gen: 0 -> best: 4 || answer: 111122344688889
 gen: 1 -> best: 10 || answer: 122333344666778